How to Deal With a Job Rejection

 4. Build resilience

-See each setback as a challenge to grow both your self-understanding and your ability to bounce back and deal with disappointment.
+See each setback as a challenge to grow both your self-understanding and your ability to bounce back.
 Overcoming obstacles on your career path will increase your chances of landing the right role.
-So make a point of staying constructive, and do all you can to learn from the experience to help you get ready for the next opportunity.
+So make a point of staying constructive, and do all you can to learn from the experience.

 Fancy a chat with one of our specialist consultants?
 Click the button below!
 We look forward to hearing from you.